 If you are aged 21 or over, you can sign up for free day and evening classes with the NYC Office of Adult and Continuing Education (OACE).
 Above is a link to their directory.
 The OACE operates four Adult Learning Centers in four boroughs through which you can sign up for classes.

-This page offers a straightforward way to locate an adult education program in New York City, from ESOL and basic reading and writing, to GED classes and job training.
+This page offers a straightforward way to locate an adult education program in New York City, from ESOL and basic reading and writing, to High School Equivalency exam prep and job training.

 Northern Manhattan Improvement Corporation